Citizen's Law Enforcement Academy (CLEA)

 You will watch police K-9s in action, learn about the Special Response Team (S.R.T.), see how a crime scene is handled and incriminating evidence is collected.
 You will learn the “Shoot/Don’t Shoot” methodology, the use of firearms & other equipment, participate in officer firearms training at the firearms range, and drive a police car through a training course.
 Be a detective, do evidence collection and learn about forensics.

-Generally, the relationship between Law Enforcement and the citizen is one of “love/hate”.
-To the citizen, it may frequently appear that the police are not doing their job or are exceeding their boundaries.
-By allowing citizens a firsthand look at what rules, regulations and policies the police follow, some of the misunderstanding may be alleviated.
-It will be nice to have citizens that have a better understanding of what it means to enforce the law, and can advocate for the benefit of law enforcement in Louisa County.
+Generally, the relationship between law enforcement and citizens is one of “love/hate”.
+To the citizen, it may frequently appear that the law enforcement officers are not doing their job or are exceeding their boundaries or authority.
+By allowing citizens a firsthand look at what laws, rules, regulations and policies the police must follow, some of the misunderstanding can be alleviated.
+It will be nice to have our citizens that have a better understanding of what it means to enforce the law, and can advocate for the benefit of law enforcement in Louisa County.